 I managed to pick up a few more tips in the last 3 years and have updated the recipe for a juicier, more flavourful sio bak!
 It’s one of those things that is really worth doing at home as it is relatively easy and you are sure to get a few “wows” and “oohs” which is really satisfying!

 So, today I present to you iEat’s Chinese Roast Pork, Siu Yuk, Sio Bak Recipe II!

 Here is the latest video (published 16 Jul 2020) showing you all the steps

 Chinese roast pork is something you can easily do at home.
 My last recipe was published in 2011 and since then I have refined the method to produce a skin that is even more crisp!
-The key to a shatteringly crisp rind is a two part process where the skin is roasted till it is charred, then the top layer is scrapped off.
-What results is a layer of epidermis (skin) that is thin and as crisp as a potato chip!
+The key to a shatteringly crisp rind is a two-part process where the skin is roasted till it is charred, then the top layer is scraped off.
+What results is a layer of the epidermis (skin) that is thin and as crisp as a potato chip!

 Here is what you need:

 Pork belly 1.5 – 2kg (Fresh pork is best)

 Ground ginger powder 2 Tbsp

 MSG 2 tsp or substitute with 2 Tbsp Nam Yu (fermented bean curd)